devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 1. Path to the project where the dependencies from the package.json file are to be installed.
 #### example
 npmInstall("my-thai-star/angular")

 ***

+### dockerCompose
+#### parameter
+1. Path to the directory where the docker-compose.yml file is located, relative to workspace.
+2. Assertion information.
+Only needed for the console runner to check if the server was started properly.
+#### example
+dockerCompose("my-thai-star", { "startupTime": 600, "port": 8081, "path": "" })

+##### Assertion information
+startupTime = Time in seconds to wait before checking if the server is running
+port: Port on which the server is running
+path: The URL path on which is checked if the server is running

+***